Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Introduction

 \section{Introduction}

-Recent advancements in Large Language Models (LLMs)~\cite{qwen2, guo2025deepseek, hurst2024gpt, Jiang2023Mistral7, research2025exaone, team2024gemma, touvron2023llama} have achieved remarkable performance across a broad range of natural language processing tasks, including commonsense reasoning, question answering, summarization, and dialogue generation.
-The LLMs are typically pretrained on vast and diverse corpora, resulting in strong generalization capabilities and allowing wide applicability across domains.
-To further facilitate LLMs for individual and domain-specific purposes, major AI service providers such as Google and OpenAI offer not only access to pretrained LLMs but also Finetuning-as-a-Service.
+Recent advancements in Large Language Models (LLMs) (\cite{touvron2023llama, Jiang2023Mistral7, team2024gemma, team2024qwen2, hurst2024gpt, guo2025deepseek, research2025exaone}) have achieved remarkable performance across a wide range of natural language processing tasks.
+LLMs are typically pretrained on massive and diverse corpora, resulting in strong generalization ability and broad applicability across domains.
+To further facilitate LLMs for individual and domain-specific purposes, major AI service providers such as Google and OpenAI offer not only access to pretrained LLMs but also Finetuning-as-a-Service (FaaS).
 This service enables users to upload custom datasets and adapt LLMs to more specific tasks and domains depending on their unique requirements.

-However, finetuning services must safeguard against the malicious use of LLMs through safety-alignment, even when users attempt to jailbreak the models via customization.
-To mitigate these risks, Finetuning-as-a-Service typically adopts a two-stage pipeline.
-In the first stage, referred to as the alignment stage, pretrained LLMs are trained to avoid generating harmful responses to harmful prompts and to produce helpful responses to harmless prompts.
-In the second stage, referred to as the finetuning stage, the aligned models are finetuned on user data for customized downstream tasks.
-Despite this two-stage approach, several studies~\cite{hsu2024safe, huang2024lisa, huang2024booster, huang2024vaccine, li2025salora, rosati2024representation} have shown that finetuning on user data containing harmful content can compromise the safety-alignment initially achieved during the alignment stage.
-These types of attacks, which inject harmful prompts into user data for finetuning, are called harmful finetuning attacks.
-The presence of such attacks highlights the need to preserve model safety while achieving high performance on user tasks in Finetuning-as-a-Service.
+However, FaaS must prevent the malicious use of LLMs through safety-alignment, even when users attempt to jailbreak the models via customization.
+These types of attacks, which inject harmful prompts into user data for finetuning, are called \textit{harmful finetuning attacks}.
+Several studies (\cite{qi2023fine,lermen2023lora, rosati2024representation, huang2024lisa, huang2024booster, huang2024vaccine, li2025salora, huang2025virus}) have shown that finetuning on user data containing harmful content compromises the safety-alignment, despite the LLMs being safety-aligned before finetuning.
+This vulnerability highlights the need to preserve safety while achieving high performance on user tasks in FaaS.

-To address the harmful finetuning attacks, prior works have proposed solutions that mainly target either alignment stage~\cite{huang2024booster, huang2024vaccine, rosati2024representation} or finetuning stage~\cite{huang2024lisa, li2025salora, li2024safety, mukhoti2023fine}.
-However, our experimental results in Table~\ref{tab:harmful_ratio} reveal that maintaining safety-alignment through alignment-stage solutions is challenging as the proportion of harmful prompts in user data increases.
-This vulnerability is particularly critical in adversarial scenarios, where malicious attackers aiming to jailbreak LLMs inject a large number of harmful prompts into user data to maximize the likelihood of a successful attack.
-In addition, although identifying and removing harmful prompts from user data is a fundamental approach for safe finetuning, methods for directly filtering harmful prompts remain largely underexplored.